0xKowalski1/Notes/audits/report-layout.md

 The combination of impact and likelihood helps in assigning a precise severity level to each finding, ensuring that the most serious vulnerabilities are prioritized and addressed swiftly to maintain the integrity and security of the system.

-Additionally, informational findings may be noted in this report to shed light on non-critical issues or good practices.
+Informational findings may also be noted in this report to shed light on non-critical issues or good practices.
 They offer context and detail that can help improve system understanding and security posture, even though they don't represent immediate threats.

 ## Protocol Summary